My Agitations; The French Dissenter

 Artists were fed a grain of rice asking to feed them, dust

-collected from their own home by artist Yonat Nitzan Green and questions shaped
+collected from their own home by artist Yonat Nitzan Green, and questions that emerged during the week.

-work dungarees, wearing her race number 20001(reference to the number of
+work dungarees, wearing her race number 20001(reference to the limited number of

 I visited week 4 challenging game space of the gallery,

-echoing once more the possible links between our doing in the gallery with a
+echoing once more the possible links between our actions in the gallery with a

 wider conflict.
-Will our work rise up to the challenge of responding to wider
+Will our work rise to the challenge of responding to wider

-our relationship and will this further our impact in the art world and in the
+our relationship?
+How will this further our impact in the art world and in society?

 Elizabeth Fisher